alexwing/Syncdrome/app/assets/helpEN.md

 The source folder is selected on the left side and the destination folder on the right side.
 Existing files in the destination that match the source will be preserved; those missing in the destination will be added; and those not in the source will be deleted.

 At the bottom, a log of the operations performed is displayed, with the date and time of the operation, the type of operation, and the affected files.

+### File Name Cleaner

+In the `File Name Cleaner` section of the application menu, you can clean and modify file names in a specific folder using user-defined patterns and substitution rules.

+The source folder is selected in the `Origin Folder` field.
+You can define a pattern in the `Pattern` field from which the text will be deleted, you can also add substitution rules in the `Substitution Rules` table.
+File names are loaded by clicking the `Reload` button, and cleaned by clicking the `Clean File Names` button.
+Changes are applied with the `Apply Changes` button.

+At the bottom, a table is shown with the original file names and the modified names, allowing you to manually edit the names before applying the changes.
+Relevant messages and alerts for the user are also shown.